 Category 3 LBT algorithm based on LBE LBT with defer period and mandatory ECCA can coexist with a Wi-Fi network.

 Category 4 LBT algorithm based on LBE LBT with defer period and NACK based contention window increase can coexist with a Wi-Fi network.

+Category 3 LBT algorithm based on LBE LBT with defer period and mandatory ECCA can coexist with an LAA network.

+Category 4 LBT algorithm based on LBE LBT with defer period and NACK based contention window increase can coexist with an LAA network.

 Based on the analysis provided in this contribution and [9], we have the following proposal.